mitchell-reynolds/mitchell-reynolds.github.io/_posts/2021-9-22-Evil-Robot.md

 ---
-title: Style Guide: How to Sound Like an Evil Robot
+title: "Style Guide: How to Sound Like an Evil Robot"
 ---

 Epistemic status: shitpost containing many internal contradictions.